Skip to main content

 7. Take a straw and a split pin.

-8. Bend each corner into the middle and hold it in place with your finger.
-You could also hold them in place with a sticker or some tape, as well as ask a friend or volunteer to help, as this might be quite fiddly.
+8. Bend each corner of the paper into the middle and hold it in place with your finger.
+You could also hold them in place with a sticker or some tape, or ask a friend to help.
 Make sure to bend it gently, rather than folding it, so it creates a windmill effect.

 Reflection